xemasiv/fugitive/README.md

 (aka the motivating presumptions)

-#### The fundamentals:

-1. Moore's law
+#### Moore's law

 * tl;dr we now got more and more devices in the market with higher compute capability.
 Processing power is one, processing stamina is another: pretty much everyone nowadays have their own almighty power bank.

-2. Increasing internet penetration & connectivity
+#### Increasing internet penetration & connectivity

 * This means pursuits like this can also benefit end-user experiences in developing countries.

-3. Increasing internet bandwidth quality
+#### Increasing internet bandwidth quality

 * DSL's are continuously being replaced with Fiber, and 4g with 5g in the future. (this is it man, welcome to the future)

-#### The awesome:

-1. WebRTC
+#### WebRTC

 * We can now establish direct connections with each other.
 We can do this not only on our desktop/laptop but also in our mobile phones nowadays.

-2. Web Workers
+#### Web Workers

 * Encoding / compression tasks can be handled by web worker threads which doesn't interfere with the main (aka user interface) thread.

-3. Rise of SPA's
+#### Rise of SPA's

 * Great websites use good frameworks.
 These frameworks like React/Vue allows us to navigate web apps without refreshing the page.
 Not refreshing the page means existing WebRTC connections won't come to waste and can be maximized to full utility.

-4. Smarter Web API's
+#### Smarter Web API's

 * We can detect pretty much everything nowadays, ie. if you're running on a battery (laptop / mobile), or if you're running in a good WebRTC-worthy connection (4g & up).
 Basice device information like these allows us to create better (or more appropriately, smarter) modules.

 ## Glossary / Terms